Logout

 Tracking and Reporting Progress

-We have tracked and publicly reported on our progress on salient human rights issues relevant to our operations.
-Examples include:
+We track and publicly disclose our progress on salient human rights issues relevant to our operations, including:

-• Pay, benefits, and scheduling: Year-over-year reporting on starting wage ranges, average hourly wages, benefits availability and participation, full-time/part-time ratios.
+• Treating workers with respect: Year-over-year reporting on starting wage ranges, average hourly wages, benefits availability and participation, full-time/part-time ratios; reporting on Associate Engagement Survey participation and results, as well as third-party representation.

-• Ethics & Compliance (including health and safety, discrimination and harassment, and forced labor): Annual reporting on training and practices.
+• Promoting a safe and healthy work environment: Ethics and Compliance (including health and safety, discrimination and harassment, and forced labor); annual reporting on training and practices.

 Grievance and Remedy